Skrill Wallet

 After the payment is registered, customers can initiate a OneClick payment using the Skrill 1-Tap service, or the funds are debited automatically according to the specified regular payment conditions.

-Updating of the regular payments performing conditions
+Updating the conditions of regular payments

-Cancellation of the regular payments performing
+Cancellation of regular payments

 Requests format